 Tax Changes for 2024-2025: What Tax Pros Need to Know

 The IRS updates some tax laws every year, but some years see more significant updates than others.
 The 2024 tax year saw fewer updates than usual.
-In fact, for the first time since 2016, no new tax bills have been passed at the federal level.
-As a tax preparer, it’s important to understand these updates so you can file your clients’ taxes accurately.
+In fact, for the first time since 2016, no new tax bills were passed at the federal level.
+As a tax preparer, it’s important to understand these updates so you can file your clients’ 2024 taxes accurately.
+To understand the bigger picture, review recent tax law changes and see how this year compares.

 Key takeaways for 2024 tax changes

-Here is a glimpse of the significant tax law changes for 2024, which will shape the fiscal tax year reflected on 2025 tax returns.
+Here is a glimpse of the significant tax law changes for 2024, that shaped the fiscal tax year for 2025 tax returns.

 • Tax bracket thresholds increased